Coronavirus FAQ - UCR Faculty & Staff

 Maintenance staff will be on site Monday-Friday from 7 a.m. to 3 p.m. and will be available for emergencies and to monitor building conditions.
 Landscape Services will manage only emergency, weather-related situations.
 Exterior trash containers and dumpsters will be emptied weekly; housing and dining trash will be serviced as needed.
 Recycling will not be supported during the COVID-19 closure.
 For more information, including emergency contact information, visit https://facilities.ucr.edu/.

-As of March 16, what paid leave provisions are available to empoyees?
+What paid leave provisions are available to employees?

 How does an employee request paid administrative leave?